All These Things I Hate (Revolve Around Me)

 "All These Things I Hate (Revolve Around Me)" is a song produced by the Welsh heavy metal band Bullet for My Valentine.
 The song was released as the third single from the band's debut album The Poison, through Sony BMG on 3 February 2006 in Europe and released in United Kingdom through Visible Noise on 7 February 2006.
 The band originally recorded the song on their 2003 Jeff Killed John EP.
 It is their highest-charting single in the UK, peaking at number 29.
 It is arguably the softest song on The Poison due to its use of an acoustic guitar and minimal screaming.

+Background and lyrics

+The song's lyrics explore themes such as long-distance relationships.
+Singer Matt Tuck wrote it on a "beat-up" Spanish guitar when his girlfriend left for university.

 Reception

 Stylus Magazine said that the song "doesn't work" on The Poison album because its "quiet/loud dynamic" does not explore the full dynamic.
 Music Emissions gave the song a very positive review, saying that it was the highlight of an otherwise "gimmicky" album, the song featuring interwoven acoustic guitar lines and harmony vocals (delivered by lead singer Matthew Tuck) during the song's introduction section.
 Punk News reviewed the song as "a nice respite from the [otherwise] drab" songs on the album, because of its acoustic intro.